Search

 Prostatic cancer

-There is no official screening program for prostatic cancer.
-However, two screening tests enable early detection: a test to determine the amount of prostate-specific antigen (PSA) and a rectal touch examination.
+There is no official screening program for prostatic cancer in Quebec.
+However, two screening tests enable early detection: a test to determine the amount of prostate-specific antigen (PSA), and a rectal touch examination.

 For any questions:

-Screening tests for prostatic cancer are usually offered to men aged 50 years or more with a life expectancy of at least 10 more years.
+Screening tests for prostatic cancer may be made available to men between the ages of 55 and 69 years with a life expectancy of at least 10 more years.

-Should you have a high risk of developing prostatic cancer, you may want to pass the test as of age 45.
-Men of Black ethnic origin (including sub-Saharan Africa and the Caribbean) as well as those with a family history of prostatic cancer are deemed “high-risk”.
+Should you be at high risk of developing prostatic cancer, you may want to pass the test at age 45.
+Men of African descent (including sub-Saharan Africa and the Caribbean), as well as those with a family history of prostatic cancer, are deemed to be at high risk.

 The PSA test